 It's tough to call them "flour" since they are basically deep-fried pig skins, but pork rinds are used in place of flour in lots of keto recipes.

-It doesn't have any carbs - nope, none! ¼-cup does have 4.9 grams of protein and 44 calories.
+Pork rinds don't have any carbs - nope, none! ¼-cup does have 4.9 grams of protein and 44 calories.

 Frequently Asked Questions About Low-Carb Flours

 When you are trying to choose the best keto-friendly flours, these are the most common questions people ask.
 See if your question is answered on this list!